AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/chases/creating-a-chase.md

 4. You can change the number given to the step using <Keys.SoftKey>Step Number</Keys.SoftKey>

-5. Press the **Swop** button of the playback to store the programmer contents as a step of the chase.
+5. Press the <strong>Swop</strong> button of the playback to store the programmer contents as a step of the chase.
 You can also press <Keys.SoftKey>Append Step</Keys.SoftKey> on the menu.